hxii/TaskRunner/docs/tasks.md

 # Tasks
-A task can be define as simply as:
+A task can be defined as simply as:
 ```YAML
 tasks:
     my_task: